kstenerud/compact-time/compact-time-specification.md

 Year Encoding
 -------------

-The year field may be any number of digits, and may be positive (representing AD dates) or negative (representing BC dates).
+The year field can be any number of digits, and can be positive (representing AD dates) or negative (representing BC dates).

 Note: The Anno Domini system has no zero year (there is no 0 BC or 0 AD), and so the year value `0` is invalid.
 Although many date systems internally use the value 0 to represent 1 BC and offset all BC dates by 1 for mathematical continuity, it's preferable in interchange formats to avoid potential confusion from such tricks.